›› Increasing the lifespan of your motor

 REO UK has applied the above solution to protect the bearings of an underground pump motor which is used in a combined geothermal and solar panel heating system.

-The problem here is that the cable running from the frequency inverter to the pump is very long and the water column provides a low impedance path back to ground.
+The problem here is that the cable running from the frequency inverter to the pump is very long and the water column provides a low impedance path back to the ground.
 The resultant current pulsing through the motor bearings can create serious damage to the motor.
 Unfortunately, replacing or repairing the pump is a very costly project.

 A REO Sinus Filter Plus ++ has been connected to the output terminals of the frequency inverter to reduce the common-mode disturbances that would otherwise cause premature bearing failure.